thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 This build script needs to produce a single unambiguous result: it is either SUCCESS or FAILURE.

 Finally, the build script is a prerequisite to [*Run a Local Build*](#practice-12-run-a-local-build), a required practice to prevent broken builds and keep the software always working.
-In the end, it increases productivity and thus throughput of the IT delivery process and time to market.
-It also improves team morale and drives down burnout.
+In the end, it increases productivity.
+Correspondingly, it increases throughput of the IT delivery process and expands time to market.
+Incidentally, it also improves team morale and drives down burnout.

-This is the second of two practices that verily need a tool, the build script, to implement the practice.
-The other practice is [Version Control Everything]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) that requires a Version Control System.
+This is the second of two practices that genuinely requires a tool, the build script, to implement the practice.
+We can argue whether a build script is a tool.
+At least, to implement the build script we need a tool like a shell, [Make](https://www.gnu.org/software/make/), [CMake](https://cmake.org/), [Rake](https://ruby.github.io/rake/), [Gradle](https://gradle.org/), [NPM](https://docs.npmjs.com/about-npm), [Leiningen](https://leiningen.org/), [SBT](https://www.scala-sbt.org/), ...
+The other practice that expect tooling is [Version Control Everything]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) which introduces the Version Control System.

 ## Practice 12: Run a Local Build